PervezSH/rust-langs-the-book/README.md

 # Rust Langs: The Book

-This repository contains a collection of code examples and explanations that I made while learning Rust programming language from scratch up to intermediate level.
+A collection of code examples and explanations that I made while learning Rust programming language from scratch up to intermediate level.

 This project aims at walking you through the various concepts of Rust programming language.